matloff/qeML/inst/Overfitting.md

 Parametric methods such as linear and logistic models have a bias, in the sense of the inaccuracy of the model itself.
+Say we use a linear model to predict weight from height, i.e. our model for &rho;(height) is

+mean weight = &beta;<sub>0</sub> + &beta;<sub>1</sub> height

-Say we use a linear model to predict weight from height.
-Though the relation may be somewhat linear, the line model cannot be perfect.
-No matter how much data we have, our estimated r(t) will not converge to the true &rho;(t).
+Though the true population relation may be somewhat linear, the linear model cannot be perfectly correct.
+So, no matter how much data we have, our estimated r(t) will not converge to the true &rho;(t) as the sample size grows.

 The bias here is the difference between the true &rho;(t) and the limiting value of r(t) as the sample size grows to infinity.
 It will be different at each t, probably larger at larger t.
-E.g. the bias for the linear model may be larger for taller, older people.
+E.g. the bias for the linear model may be larger for taller people.

 For model-free methods, the bias is subtler.
 Consider k-Nearest Neighbors (k-NN), say again predicting weight from height.
 To